 shareName: share1235

-The accessTier property sets the storage tier to Hot, which optimizes for frequently accessed data.
-General-purpose v2 accounts support TransactionOptimized (default), Hot, and Cool tiers.
-Premium storage accounts use a single Premium tier.
-Access tier changes affect storage costs and transaction pricing.
+The accessTier property selects Hot tier for frequently accessed data.
+General Purpose v2 accounts support TransactionOptimized (default), Hot, and Cool tiers; FileStorage accounts support Premium tier.
+The tier affects per-GB storage costs and transaction pricing, allowing you to optimize for your access patterns.

 Provision performance with IOPS and bandwidth